October surprise: 2018 midterm elections

-2020: Trump vs. Biden
+2020 presidential election

 On October 2, Trump announced that he and Melania Trump had tested positive for COVID-19.
-This was considered by some the day after the event to be an October surprise, and this positive diagnosis was part of a more significant outbreak that occurred in the White House in October 2020 and had been traced back to the fast-tracked ceremony to announce Amy Coney Barrett as the successor to Ruth Bader Ginsburg's Supreme Court seat.
+This was considered by some after the event to be an October surprise, and this positive diagnosis was part of a more significant outbreak that occurred in the White House in October 2020 and had been traced back to the fast-tracked ceremony to announce Amy Coney Barrett as the successor to Ruth Bader Ginsburg's Supreme Court seat.
 Infectious disease expert Anthony Fauci has described the event as a "super spreader" event that reportedly infected over 30 people, including senior White House officials.
 The Economist argued that the polling shift from the COVID case was erased before election day, arguing it was likely not an October surprise.

 An October 14 article by the New York Post about emails found on an external hard drive of a laptop computer belonging to Joe Biden's son Hunter was considered an October surprise.
 However, NBC News described it as a "failed one."

 2022 midterm elections

 On October 3, 2022, The Daily Beast reported that former football player Herschel Walker, the Republican nominee in the 2022 United States Senate election in Georgia, paid for his wife's 2009 abortion despite claiming to be "100% pro-life".
 Walker's son Christian, who has a large following as a right-wing social media influencer, additionally stated that the woman whose abortion Walker paid for was Christian's mother.
 Christian Walker additionally slammed his father's comments on being a "family man", claiming Herschel Walker "left us to bang a bunch of women, threatened to kill us, and had us move over 6 times in 6 months running from [his] violence", additionally revealing that Herschel Walker's family had never wanted him to run for office.

-2024: Harris vs. Trump
+Walker narrowly lost to Raphael Warnock in a runoff election.

+2024 presidential election

-On October 27, at a Trump rally at Madison Square Garden, comedian Tony Hinchcliffe described Puerto Rico as a "floating island of garbage," which has been described as an October surprise by some commentators as it could have an impact on Puerto Rican voters, especially in Pennsylvania, a key battleground state with half a million Puerto Ricans.
+On October 27, at a Donald Trump rally at Madison Square Garden in New York City, comedian Tony Hinchcliffe described the U.S. territory of Puerto Rico as a "floating island of garbage"; the remarks were considered to be a potential October surprise due to its impact on Puerto Rican voters, especially in Pennsylvania, a key battleground state with half a million Puerto Ricans.
 A poll among Latino voters in Pennsylvania showed that 69% of respondents found the joke to be "more racist than humorous," and 51% indicated that the remarks at the Trump rally influenced their voting preference towards Harris.

-Trump would go on to win the state of Pennsylvania and the general election, becoming the president-elect of the United States.
+However, this did not prove to impact Trump, who would go on to take Pennsylvania and clinch a second term as president; his overall support from Latino voters had also increased.